-DBC is working a new strategy for the town centre to ensure it remains a vibrant focal point for Hemel Hempstead.
+DBC has developed a new strategy for the town centre to ensure it remains a vibrant focal point for Hemel Hempstead.
 This involves adapting to meet changing needs, particularly post-COVID, and support an increasingly diverse range of uses.

-The Vision is to transform Hemel Hempstead Town Centre into a vibrant and busy leisure and cultural quarter with a mix of uses and activities including workspaces, restaurants, bars, cultural facilities, retail and a range of high-quality new housing.
 The town centre will need to meet the needs of a growing population.

+The Vision to transform Hemel Hempstead Town Centre into a vibrant and busy leisure and cultural quarter with a mix of uses and activities including workspaces, restaurants, bars, cultural facilities, retail and a range of high-quality new housing was adopted in June 2023.